 Can you buy citizenship in Vanuatu?

 The country has an economic citizenship program, which means you can acquire Vanuatu citizenship in exchange for an investment in the country.
-Your whole family can become Vanuatu passport holders, with visa free or visa on arrival access to 96 countries, including the UK, Hong Kong and Singapore.
+Your whole family can visa-free or visa-on-arrival access to 96 countries, including the UK, Hong Kong, and Singapore.

 How much is a Vanuatu passport?

-Does an Indian passport holder need visa for Vanuatu?
+Does an Indian passport holder need a visa for Vanuatu?